montalvomiguelo/shopify-theme-scaffold/README.md

 ## Development Builds
-Running `gulp build` will compile all of your files into the `.build` directory in the directory structure expected by Shopify.
+Running `gulp` command will compile all of your files into the `.build` directory in the directory structure expected by Shopify.
 You can run `gulp dist` to additionally generate a `.zip` file, packaging these files up for direct upload through the Shopify Admin interface.